metagentools/GraphBin/CONTRIBUTING.md

 ## Test GraphBin installation

-Run the following command and the all the tests should pass.
+Use the following command to run [pytest](https://docs.pytest.org/en/7.1.x/) and the all the tests should pass.

 ```
 pytest